MasonMarc/Bug-Tracker/README.md

-# Bug-Tracker
+# Apollo Mern Mongo

-Bug Tracking react app using MERN stack
+Boilerplate code to setup a MERN Apollo Server/Client Application using a Mongo database